Introduction

 Share learning with wider team and between stakeholders

-As a sales leader, you’re having multiple deal reviews with multiple reps.
+As a sales leader, your having multiple deal reviews with multiple reps.
 This learning is often lost between notes and 1-1 conversations, whereas you could be helping the entire team learn and grow together.

 When a sales rep runs into larger opportunities with multiple stakeholders involved, it’s an excellent opportunity to share those learnings and run larger reviews amongst the wider sales team.